night-ghost/minimosd-extra/README.md

 * screen update moved to ISR so OSD now is completely snow-free
 * first try to support EEPROM streengs
 * first try to make config via MAVlink
+* 852a - fixed bug with flickering panels

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!